 Your proposal should focus on your research project rather than personal achievements, interests and aspirations.

-You should submit academic essays on any subject or theme within the discipline of international relations but preferably one that relates to the proposed field of study.
+You may submit academic essays on any subject or theme within the discipline of international relations but preferably ones that relate to your proposed area of study.

 The essays may be written specially for the application or may have been produced for other purposes, for instance as a coursework submission within a previous degree programme.
 Essays that comprise extracts or excerpted sections from longer pieces are acceptable but should be prefaced with a brief note that places them in context.